 An occasional cleaning of the glass improves the solar panel's efficiency.
 If a problem with the solar panel is suspected, the panel may be checked by measuring the voltage output.
 Check the voltage with a voltmeter connected between the two leads of the solar panel.
-There must be solar radiation incident on the panel and there must be a load connected to the solar panel.
+There must be incident solar radiation on the panel and there must be a load connected to the solar panel.
 The load can be the datalogger, other equipment, or a 75 ohm resistor capable of dissipating solar panel power between the two leads.
 No voltage output implies a bad solar panel, regulator, or cable.
 The magnitude of the voltage output depends on the incident solar radiation.

-For help in troubleshooting the solar panels, please contact Campbell Scientific, Inc. applications engineers.
+For help in troubleshooting the solar panels, please contact a Campbell Scientific applications engineer.